sivolko/azureblogathon/README.md

 ## Now Let's jump over the Github Advance Security (GHAS) : Shift Left

-GHAS is a suite of tools that helps to scan code vulnerabilities, Secretes scanning while every commits.It helps to keep organisation shift left methodology in practice.
+GHAS is a suite of tools that helps to scan code Vulnerability , Secretes scanning while every commits.It helps to keep organisation shift left methodology in practice.

 It can be helpful in many ways: